-The DFT calculations presented here have confirmed that the reason for as-deposited thin films of AuAl2 lacking the rich purple color of the bulk or annealed material is the presence of vacancies and that these vacancies can be identified as being predominately on the Al site.
-The optical properties and color of this compound is quite sensitive to the vacancy type and concentration, which is a unique phenomenon for a metallic material.
+The DFT calculations presented here have confirmed that the reason for as-deposited thin films of AuAl2 lacking the rich purple color of the bulk or annealed material is the presence of vacancies and that these vacancies are predominately on the Al site.
+The optical properties and color of this compound are quite sensitive to the vacancy type and concentration, which is a unique phenomenon for a metallic material.
 The behaviour is determined by the shift in the bulk plasma frequency as the nearby interband transitions also change due to the competing effects of the introduction of vacancy states and around the Fermi level and the band filling with Al concentration.

 Acknowledgements